Republicanism in the Netherlands: Recent developments

 On 22 March 2015, during his satirical show Zondag met Lubach, comedian Arjen Lubach launched a satirical citizen's initiative to have himself proclaimed Pharaoh of the Netherlands.
-The initiave, intended as a statement against the monarchy (200 years after the coronation of King William I), obtained the necessary 40,000 signatures within 24 hours (helped by Lubach's appearance on De Wereld Draait Door on 23 March).
+The initiative, intended as a statement against the monarchy (200 years after the coronation of King William I), obtained the necessary 40,000 signatures within 24 hours (helped by Lubach's appearance on De Wereld Draait Door on 23 March).
 Although it is unlikely the initiative will be put on the House of Representatives' agenda, Lubach did succeed in sparking a new national debate on the status of the monarchy as a form of government.

 On 6 May 2015, the Openbaar Ministerie (OM) decided to prosecute activist Abulkasim Al-Jaberi, who was apprehended in November 2014 for publicly saying "Weg met de monarchie.
 Fuck de koning.
 Fuck de koningin.
 Fuck het koningshuis." ("Down with the monarchy.
 Fuck the king.
 Fuck the queen.
 Fuck the royal house."), which constituted lèse-majesté according to the OM.
 This led to spontaneous outrage on social media with people tweeting #fuckdekoning en masse, and the news media all reporting on the matter, triggering a Streisand effect.
 That night, the Royal Palace of Amsterdam was defaced with graffiti containing the phrase.
 On 20 May, king Willem-Alexander told American journalists that he would accept repealing the prohibition on lèse-majesté, regardless of his personal opinion, because "his tongue would fall off if he tried to comment on the issue because it is not in his power to discuss political issues."
 Debates resurfaced in March 2016, when German comedian Jan Böhmermann mocked Turkish president Erdogan.
 The House of Representatives resolved in April 2016 that the prohibition on insulting a foreign head of state or government member will be abolished, and discussion was resumed on the status of lèse-majesté.
 The articles in the Wetboek van Strafrecht which criminalised lèse-majesté were later abolished.

+In 2020, the anti-monarchist Party for the Republic was founded.
+The party took part in the 2021 House of Representatives elections in two electoral districts with party leader Bruno Braakhuis and obtained a total of 255 votes, insufficient for a seat.

-By 2022, only a bare majority (51%) of Dutch citizens supported the monarchy.
+In 2022, a poll commissioned by a republican group showed that a small majority (51%) were in favour of the monarchy.